microsoft/vscode-docs/docs/python/data-science-tutorial.md

    ![Evaluate the neural network](images/data-science-tutorial/jupyter-cell-08.png)

-   Similar to the training showed, we were able to get close to 80% accuracy in predicting survival of passengers.
+   Similar to the training, you'll notice that you were able to get close to 80% accuracy in predicting survival of passengers.
 This result was better than the 75% accuracy from the Naive Bayes Classifier tried previously.

 ## Next steps